philippe-ostiguy/PyBacktesting/README.md

 # Using the Elliott Wave Theory to forecast the financial markets and optimize with a genetic algorithm

+Hi!

+My name is Philippe.
+In this project, I'm modeling the Elliott Wave Theory to forecast the financial markets.

+To see the list of the hyperparameters and parameters to optimize, go in this [file :](https://github.com/philos123/PyBacktesting/blob/master/initialize.py)

 For questions or comments, please feel free to reach out on [LinkedIn](https://www.linkedin.com/in/philippe-ostiguy/?locale=en_US)